 The fixed-route Loop Bus services have continued to perform well and generate nearly half of our riders system-wide.
 The service is designed for general public use but is also accessible by seniors and people with disabilities.
 Adult fares remain set at \$1.25 per boarding.
 Children ages 6 through 17 ride for just \$.50.
-The fixed-route Loop Bus services carried 22,623 passengers, up 11.5% from the previous year.
+The fixed-route Loop Bus services carried 22,895 passengers, up a slight increase of .09% from the previous year.

 Dial-a-ride service accommodates the transportation needs of elderly and disabled.
 Fares are \$1.50 per one-way trip.
-In FY 2015-2016, services in Coos County were flat serving 26.9K passengers.
+In FY 2016-2017, services in Coos County were flat serving 26.1K passengers.